 I have been interested for a long time in educational issues and I see my role as a future professor not only in teaching the class material, but also to enhance the overall educational experience for students.
-While studying computer science at the University of Darmstadt, Germany, I enrolled in Pedagogic (Philosophy of Education) as a minor.
-As a research assistant at the Institute for Professional Education, University of Darmstadt, Germany, I participated in an interdisciplinary study of high-school students in Germany lead by Angela Paul-Kohlhoff.
-As part of this project we developed and carried out teaching units to reflect on different career options, especially in science and engineering.
-The main goal of this study has been to promote and show high-school students the variety of options that the field of science and engineering encompasses (see [Pie96]).
+While studying computer science at the University of Darmstadt, Germany, I enrolled in Pedagogic (Philosophy of Eduction) as a minor.
+As a research assistant at the Institute for Professional Education, University of Darmstadt, Germany, I participated in an interdisciplinary study of highschool students in Germany lead by A. Paul-Kohlhoff.
+As part of this project, we developed and carried out teaching units to reflect on different career options, especially in science and engineering.
+The main goal of this study has been to promote and show high-school student the variety of options that the field of science and engineering encompasses (see [Pie96]).

-As a graduate student at Carnegie Mellon, I have been actively seeking different opportunities to refine my teaching abilities and reflect on teaching in general.
-Since 2000 I have voluntarily participated in the "Future faculty program" to document teaching development offered by the Eberly Center for Teaching Excellence at Carnegie Mellon University and have attended several seminars on course design, teaching assessment, and understanding student audiences.
+As a graduate student at Carnegie Mellon, I was actively seeking different opportunities to refine my teaching abilities and reflect on teaching in general.
+Starting in 2000, I voluntarily participated in the "Future faculty program" to document teaching development offered by the Eberly Center for Teaching Excellence at Carnegie Mellon University and attended several seminars on course design, teaching assessment and understanding student audiences.
 After the observation of a class I taught in the graduate course on Computation and Deduction, I was invited to join the Eberly Center for Teaching Excellence as a Teaching Fellow in 20011.
-The role of a teaching fellow is to co-teach seminars offered by the Eberly Center, conduct classroom observations, and be a contact and resource for other graduate students.
-Being a teaching fellow has given me many opportunities to work with other students across departments and disciplines.
+The role of the teaching fellows is to co-teach seminars offered by the Eberly Center, conduct class room observations and be a contact and resource for other graduate student.
+Being a teaching fellow gave me many opportunities to work with other students across departments and disciplines.

-In addition, I have been actively involved in the organization Women@scs (faculty advisor: Lenore Blum), of which I am a founding member.
+In addition, I was actively involved in the organization Women@scs (faculty advisor: Lenore Blum) of which I am a founding member.
 One of the primary goals of this organization is to promote and enhance the educational experience of undergraduate and graduate women in the School of Computer Science.
-Under Lenore Blum's leadership, I have, for example, participated in a panel on "Women in Computer Science: The Carnegie Mellon Experience" at the Grace Hopper Celebration 2000, where we presented and discussed some of our efforts.
-I also assisted in writing a grant proposal on narrowing the gender gap and increasing the participation of women on the graduate level.
+Under Lenore Blum's leadership, I have for example participated in a panel on "Women in Computer Science: The Carnegie Mellon Experience" at the Grace Hopper Celebration, 2000, where we presented and discussed some of our efforts.
+I also assisted in a grant proposal on narrowing the gender gap and extending the IT pipeline to the graduate level.

-1A note about the classroom observation can be sent if requested.
+1A note about the classroom observation is attached.